gamelab/kiwi.js/README.md

 Gameobjects are objects that get rendered in your game.
 Whether they're frame-based sprites, webGL particles, static images or textfields, they all can be moved in the game world and placed in the scene graph.

 ####Entity/Component system
 Each gameobject is an "Entity" and can have "components" attached to it.
 Components are small pieces of code that do something useful.
-For instance the arcade physics system is implmented as a component.
+For instance the arcade physics system is implemented as a component.
 If you want your game object to use physics, simply attach a physics component to it.
 Some of the standard gameobjects have components such as animation already attached.
 You can also write your own components.

 ####Scenegraph (Grouping objects)
 The scenegraph represents all of the gameobjects that visible in your gameworld.
 You can group objects, and place groups within groups.
 You can animate and move your objects and groups and they'll behave in a consistent manner depending on how they are nested.